 Thailand: Flights are operating, but watch your connections

-Thailand is completely unaffected by the conflict.
-The vast majority of flights to Bangkok, Phuket, or Koh Samui continue to operate normally.
-However, itineraries passing through Gulf hubs are the most vulnerable to delays and flight path adjustments.
+Thailand is not directly affected by the conflict and remains perfectly safe.
+The vast majority of flights to Bangkok or Phuket continue to operate normally.
+However, itineraries passing through Gulf hubs are highly vulnerable to delays and flight path adjustments.

 👉 Full analysis: Read our detailed update on flight cancellations to Thailand